RaulAtWork/SImple-PERN-Login/README.md

     - Registration
     - Home Page (after authentication).
 This has to be a protected route
   - ✅ Use Axios to make the HTTP requests
-  - Store JWT token securely on cookies or local storage
+  - ✅ Store JWT token securely on cookies or local storage
 - Back-end
   - ✅ Create an Express.js server to handle HTTP requests
   - Create routes to handle:
     - ✅ Login (POST)
     - Registration (POST)
-    - Authentication (POST)
+    - ✅ Authentication (POST)
+    - ✅ Log out (GET)
   - Use a PostgreSQL database to store to store user and passwords
   - Generate a JSON Web Token(JWT) upon successful login for authentication and login management
 - Integration